 Length crank arms: adjustable 150-190 mm

 Weight: 853G (without bottom bracket)

 Practice Works chainrings

-Matching inner bearings are separately available in the shop!
+Matching bottom bracket are available separately in the shop!

 Please follow the instructions for battery regulation